Bessie...The Little Rambler That Could

 The towing company arrived and pulled the Rambler from the brush, unharmed.
 After a stern lecture on the use of the neutral vs. park buttons, my parents instructed me to keep the car on a level parking space at the north side of the house where I would cause the least amount of damage.
 An elevated rock garden abutted the space, thus discouraging Bessie from any further excursions.

 My friends were pretty cool about the car, aside from a few teasers such as “The Black Box,” and “Granny does NASCAR.”
 But the occasional smirks, stifled grins or looks of sympathy from onlookers when I paused at a traffic light or stop sign were a little annoying.
 That’s not to say I wasn’t afforded some comeuppance whenever it snowed.
-I tried not to smile as the sleek, more contemporary models stalled or fish-tailed about like bumper cars at a carnival.
+I tried not to smile as the sleek, more contemporary models stalled or fish-tailed about like bumper cars at a winter carnival.
 Bessie always chugged up and down those icy roads without so much as a hiccup.
-She was 'The Little Rambler that Could.'
+She was 'The Little Rambler That Could.'

 One Saturday afternoon my friend, Danny, invited me to his house.
-I hadn’t driven there before and followed his directions which led me up a steep mountain road.
+I hadn’t driven there before and followed his directions that led me up a steep mountain road.
 By dinner time, it was dark and had begun to snow.
 As I prepared to leave, my friend insisted I wait until his father returned later that evening so they could follow me until I safely reached the main road.
 Danny’s car was out of commission, perched on blocks in their garage.